JAZWii/Automated-Deployment-and-Container-Orchestration/README.md

 Make sure you have Python installed and the necessary Ansible collections for Docker and Kubernetes.

-Install Python if it’s not already installed:
+Install Python if it's not already installed:

 ```bash